goodmami/penman/docs/api/penman.rst

 .. automodule:: penman

-For basic usage, and to retain some backward compatibility with early versions, some functionality is available from the top-level :mod:`penman` module.
-For the rest, please use the standard API available via the submodules.
+For basic usage, and to retain some backward compatibility with early versions, common functionality is available from the top-level :mod:`penman` module.
+For more advanced usage, please use the full API available via the submodules.

 .. _submodules: